yannickjemmely/Mida/README.md

 <br><br>

 ## Introduction
-Mida is a JavaScript trading framework designed to trade financial assets such as stocks, crypto, forex or commodities, create solid and maintainable expert advisors on large scale, analyze markets and cover all the necessities of algorithmic retail and institutional traders.
+Mida is a framework designed to trade financial assets such as stocks, crypto, forex or commodities, create solid and maintainable expert advisors on large scale, analyze markets and cover all the necessities of retail and institutional algorithmic traders.

 Join the [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida) community.
 <br>